-Apologies in advance, as so many developments take place industry-wise and just keeping up with them all can be kind of, well, laborious.
-(Yeah, I might could use a VA or personal secretary sometimes :o)
+Apologies in advance, as so many developments, take place industry-wise and just keeping up with them all can be kind of, well, laborious.
+(Yeah, I might use a VA or personal secretary sometimes :o)

 So, moving on, the Rivo is the first release by Keurig that is designed for making top-notch gourmet espresso beverages – It’s got an attractive design complete with a milk frother, pretty similar to the Lattissima Pro and the Plus.

 “Rivo” is Italian for “revolutionary” (Aren’t all those Italian names great?
 I wonder what the Vue is named for…?)

 But if you go to check it out on Amazon, you will see that it is out of stock.
 Nice looking, that, but it was designed to work exclusively with Lavazza brand pods – a brand which is great, but there’s that “works only with….” thing again that throws a monkey wrench in people’s coffee shopping enjoyment.

 Here is a good story on Consumer Reports that talks about the Rivo and the pod situation in greater depth.
 So again, it comes down to that ol’ bugaboo of pod type again.
 The gist of it is that the pod that is compatible with the Rivo, the Lavazza – is going to be locatable, or they should -at least for the next three years.

 Now if you’re reading this right now and you have a different story – you happen to be the owner of a Rivo…you may be concerned about locating the correct pods.
 For what it’s worth, I was able to locate some: